 Because it is such a new concept, MLOps is not completely standardized yet.
 This means many organizations attempt to create their own processes for the MLOps lifecycle and base them on DevOps procedures.
 However, cobbling MLOps framework from scratch is not the most efficient approach.

-Utilizing a model performance management (MPM) platform eliminates the guesswork and helps organizations solve various ML operational challenges.
-But what exactly is model performance management?
-In simple terms, MPM is an essential tool that empowers MLOps practices by monitoring and explaining model performance at every stage of the ML lifecycle.
+Utilizing an AI observability platform eliminates the guesswork and helps organizations solve various ML operational challenges.
+But what exactly is AI observability?
+In simple terms, it empowers MLOps practices by monitoring and explaining model performance at every stage of the ML lifecycle.

-An MPM platform is one of the most critical MLOps tools because it:
+An AI observability platform is one of the most critical MLOps tools because it: